khirakawa/khirakawa.github.com/_posts/2013-03-10-water-me-please.md

 	<figcaption>Design of water sensor</figcaption>
 </figure>

 The theory behind this is that when the when the sensor (the five 2.2kΩ resistors) is submerged into water, the sensor gets shorted resulting in a change in voltage.
-By measuring this voltage change, we can calculate when to tweet.
+By measuring this voltage change, we can determine when water level is low.

 Sensor measurements are read in through analog sensor A0.
-Power is programatically applied via pin 7 only when measurements are needed.
+Power is programmatically applied via pin 7 only when measurements are needed.
 This is to limit electrolysis.
-More on this below.

 And here’s the prototype: